nebgnahz/RBE/README.md

     cd report
     make

-You will need `latex` and `pandoc` set up properly to see the generated document.
+You will need `latex` set up properly to see the generated PDF file.

+See [proposal](proposal.md) for our early discussions.